googlesamples/assistant-sdk-python/google-assistant-library/README.rst

 - Volume ducking and control
 - Conversation state management

-See `Getting Started with the Raspberry Pi and Python`_ for a step by step guide on how to get started with the library on Raspberry Pi 3.
+See `Introduction to the Google Assistant Library`_ for a step by step guide on how to get started with the library on the Raspberry Pi 3.

 Supported configuration
 -----------------------